Yankees vs. Rays Player Props Betting Odds

 Torres Stats

-- Torres has eight doubles, a triple, six home runs, 19 walks and 17 RBI (34 total hits).
-He's also swiped five bases.
+- Torres has 35 hits with eight doubles, a triple, six home runs, 19 walks and 19 RBI.
+He's also stolen five bases.

-- Torres hopes to build on a six-game hitting streak in this matchup.
-In his last 10 outings he is batting .286 with five doubles, two home runs, two walks and seven RBI.
+- Torres hopes to build on a seven-game hitting streak in this matchup.
+During his last 10 outings he is hitting .286 with five doubles, two home runs, two walks and nine RBI.

 Torres Recent Games